pamit/rails-graphql-react/README.md

 ## Notes

-As we use ALBs for the Rails API and React app, we need to whitelist the ALB DNS names in the CORS configuration of the Rails API.
+As we use ALBs for the Rails API and React app, we need to whitelist the ALB DNS names in the CORS configuration (`cors.rb`) of the Rails API.

 Also, in development.rb we need to update `config.hosts` to include the ALB DNS names, e.g.: